OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

   cs: 25
   channel: 2
 ```
-Create an _annotated_ matching bean, next to the Controller
+Create an _annotated_ matching bean, next to the Controller (or anywhere you want):
 ```java
 package micronaut.sensors;